 The Intern Group 9.
 Complete your Course Approval Forms

-Your Education Abroad Advisor will explain the Course Approval process during the Study Abroad Prep meeting and then send you a follow up email with the Course Approval form specific to your program as well as the Department Chair list.
+Your Education Abroad Advisor will explain the Course Approval process during the Study Abroad Prep meeting.
+Your course approval forms and department chair list will be available to you in your application.
 This process takes time, so you should allow 3-4 weeks to get these completed.
 Once all of them are complete, you will upload them into your application portal and your transient form will be created by your EA advisor.

 Once you complete the Study Abroad application, you will be notified of the available pre-departure sessions.
 It is mandatory you attend one of the offered sessions as they cover important topics such as health & safety abroad, taking care of business before leaving campus, and cultural adjustment.
-This is also the best opportunity to meet other students going abroad.
+This is also a good opportunity to meet other students going abroad.